exoscale/terms/dpa-previous.markdown

 to Client.
 Term of Services under this DPA is determined by the Client or exceptionally by Exoscale via provisions of the T&C.

-Nature and Purpose of the Processing: compute, storage, and such other services as described in the Website and initiated by Client.
+Nature and Purpose of the Processing: compute, storage, and platform services as described in the Website and initiated by Client excluding third party services available from the Exoscale Marketplace.
 The purpose is the provision of the Services initiated by Client.

 Type of personal data: personal data uploaded to the Services under